-If one of the top business owners in the world (for example, Richard Branson) took over your business and ran it for the next year and they only had the same amount of money, contacts and time as you had and they could not utilise their name.
+one of the top business owners in the world (for example, James Caan of Dragon Den) took over your business and ran it for the next year and they only had the same amount of money, contacts and time as you had and they could not utilise their name.
 Would he/she be more successful than you?

 If you answered yes, then the questions for you to consider are: